'Gilmore Girls' Season 1, Episode 11: Paris is Burning

 Directing and writing credits:

 Written by Joan Binder Weiss, directed by David Petrarca.
 Binder Weiss also wrote "Love and War and Snow," which I watched last week.
 I wish I could find a solid interview with her somewhere or more information, but I poked around and came up empty.
 If I can uncover her email address, I'll reach out and see if she'd be interested in doing something for this blog.
-Surprisingly, people are usually nice and helpful whenever you a compliment them before asking for a favor.
+Surprisingly, people are usually nice and helpful whenever you compliment them before asking for a favor.
 Just a little life pro-tip from me to you.

 David Petrarca is another one of those seasoned TV directors.
-I'm happy I stumbled across his IMDB, because he directed an episode of "Popular," a show I used to watch in middle school and had completely forgot about until just now.
+I'm happy I stumbled across his IMDB, because he directed an episode of "Popular," a show I used to watch in middle school and had completely forgotten about until just now.
 It was a delightfully fun/campy Ryan Murphy show and I was obsessed with Mary Cherry, played by Leslie Grossman.
 I just spent 15 minutes watching this Mary Cherry highlight reel and I have zero regrets.
 (This was also a good read.)
 Leslie Grossman hasn't really done anything remarkable since this show, which is a damn shame because she is incredible.
 I guess she's in the new season of "American Horror Story," but I unfortunately don't watch that and can't justify starting it just for her.

 Petrarca also directed 1 episode of "Felicity," 2 episodes of "Jessica Jones," and a bunch of other random shit, like "Joan of Arcadia."
 I watched/loved that show when I was going through my high school Jesus phase.
 Amber Tamblyn is a goddess, so it wasn't a complete waste of time.
 Unrelated, but have you read her letter to James Woods, aka perverted, irrelevant old shit stain, in Teen Vogue?
 She's great.
 I eventually plan to cover "Paint It Black," Tamblyn's directorial debut, so keep an eye out for that.